beckym223/manual_work/E6_long_edited.md

 implications for demand-management pol- icy-implications that were ignored until severe recession was full upon us.7
-I Late in 1974, Perry undertook a more searching econometric probe with the benefit of actual rather than projected oil price data and with the aid of the large

 ### ---Economics-1975-0-23.txt---
 These important insights into the